• Skip to primary navigation

 A bright photo of a traditional japanese bamboo placemat with a stone bowl of foamy matcha tea next to a bowl of brightly colored green matcha powfer, a light colored bamboo whisk and scoop, and grey tea kettle

-Most matcha has a bitter taste, but the highest quality has more of a sweet taste due to its L-theanine content.
+Most matcha have a bitter taste, but the highest quality has more of a sweet taste due to its L-theanine content.

 Matcha powder of the highest quality has a bright green color and a very fine consistency similar to baby powder.
 Lower-quality matcha has a duller color and grittier texture.
 Culinary grade is used in baked goods, ice cream, and even in a matcha latte.
 Be sure to read our guide on how to choose the best quality matcha.